sahiljani/full-stack-challenge/README.md

 We appreciate adherence to **SOLID**, **KISS**, and **DRY** principles and encourage a focus on performance, **Core Web Vitals (CWV)**, and UI/UX skills.

 We expect that an MVP (Minimum Viable Product) of this challenge will take roughly 3-4 hours.
-However, you will have the weekend to complete the task.
+However you will have 2 business days to complete the task.

 ## Project Name: **WiseJobs** 🦉